"I'm on...that one carnival ride"

 In this article, published in the Spring 2025 issue of the JPTSS, Dr. Harrison explores the intricacies of the various experiences of neurodivergent high schoolers visiting their writing center and how those experiences as student writers, as well as those of the tutors and director, have informed neuro-inclusive writing center practices.

-In the upcoming issue of the Mid-Atlantic Review, Dr. Harrison's article exploring the complexities of students, especially students whose native language isn't English, and AI illuminates the growing debate over how we as writing educators might choose to embrace the unique writing voice of our students as well as show them how to leverage their AI resources without compromising their author authenticity.
+In the 2025 issue of the CEA Mid-Atlantic Review, Dr. Harrison's article explores the language complexities already facing students, especially students whose native language isn't English, and how they may lean on generative AI for potential help.
+This article illuminates the growing debate over how we as writing educators might choose to embrace the unique writing voice of our students as well as show them how to leverage their AI resources without compromising their author authenticity.
 Harrison concludes that as writing pedagogues, we must accept that "not perfect is okay," and in fact, perhaps it should be preferred in the classroom in order to preserve the student's natural voice.